Tempted by the thought of toasty toes? Here's how much to budget for your underfloor heating costs

-Underfloor heating costs vary depending on the type of system
+Underfloor heating costs will vary depending on the system and your needs (Image credit: Nu-heat)

-Underfloor heating systems can be broadly classified into two systems: water-based (wet) systems and electric (dry) systems and each different type comes with various costs associated with it.
+Underfloor heating systems can be broadly classified into two systems: water-based systems (wet) and electric systems (dry) and this is the main factor that can influence your underfloor heating costs – both in terms of installation and running costs.

 It's also worth bearing in mind that underfloor heating installation can be cheaper in new builds and extensions, as it can be designed in and planned for from the outset.
-Whereas in existing homes, it often necessitates the removal or lifting of existing floor finishes and potentially work to the subfloor.
+Whereas in existing homes, it often necessitates the removal or lifting of existing floor finishes and potentially work to the subfloor, all of which can add to your expenditure

 It also adds the opportunity to heat large open-plan areas as well as rooms such as bathrooms and kitchens where appliances and cupboards take up much of the wall area, leaving very little opportunity for the installation of heating emitters.